habibcomsats/NVFlare/docs/programming_guide.rst

 then returned to the server for aggregation.
 As can be seen in the diagram, both on task assignment and task result submission, filtering can be applied on both the server and client side.

-NVIDIA FLARE is designed with a componentized architecture which allows users to bring customized components into the framework.
+[BLINDED] FLARE is designed with a componentized architecture which allows users to bring customized components into the framework.

 This guide contains details on the key concepts, objects, and information you should know to implement your own components.

 If you want to use your components in an FL application, you will need to change the config in the application folder.
-Please refer to :ref:`user_guide/application:NVIDIA FLARE Application` for more details.
+Please refer to :ref:`user_guide/application:[BLINDED] FLARE Application` for more details.

 .. toctree::
    :maxdepth: 1